alexpovel/srgn/README.md

       --hcl-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope HashiCorp Configuration Language code using a custom tree-sitter query.
-          The query can be given inline or if as a path to a file containing a query.
+          The query can be given inline or as a path to a file containing a query.

           [env: HCL_QUERY=]